ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/maxintersections.md

     3 - - - 7
 ```

-Three of these intervals have the value 4 in common, and that is the most frequent number of intersections.
-(The intervals `(1,3)` and `(3,7)` share an endpoint but are not considered intersecting by the `maxIntersections` function.)
+Three of these intervals have a common value (the value is `4`, but the value that is common is not important, we are measuring the count of the intersections) .
+The intervals `(1,3)` and `(3,7)` share an endpoint but are not considered intersecting by the `maxIntersections` function.

 ```sql
 SELECT maxIntersections(start, end) FROM my_events;